luisbelisario/go-car-rental/README.md

 Day 1:
     Started building the account pages and styling.
 Today I worked with html and css concepts such as forms, flex box, positioning elements with vw and others.
-Next stpe will be the form validations
+Next step will be the form validations

 Day 2:
     Finished building the account pages